ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ### Game Characters

 This Clue board game has a new roster of playable characters.
-All of them  have first names, last names, occupations, age, and descriptions.
-Here you will find a list of some of their attributes. :satisfied:
+All of them have first names, last names, occupations, age, description, and images.
+On the `clue.js` file you will find all the info about them.

-- **Jacob Green:** his color is *green*.
-He has a lot of connections and is always willing to help people out -- for a price.

-- **Doctor Orchid:** her color is *white*.
-She is the adopted daugther of Mr. Boddy, a biologist with a PhD in plant toxicology.
-She was privately educated in Switzerland until her expulsion after an incident involving daffodils resulted in a near-fatal poisoning *[(Wonder what happened with Mrs. White?)](http://www.telegraph.co.uk/news/2016/07/05/cluedo-kills-off-mrs-white-and-replaces-her-with-new-female-char/)*.

-- **Victor Plum:** his color is *purple*.
-He is a billionaire video game designer who is embracing his new popularity.

-- **Kasandra Scarlet:** her color is *red*.
-She is an A-list movie star whose past haunts her.

-- **Eleanor Peacock:** her color is *blue*.
-She is from a wealthy family and uses her status and money to earn popularity.

-- **Jack Mustard:** his color is *yellow*.
-He is a former football player who tries to get by on his former glory.

 ### Available Weapons

 There are nine weapons.
-Keep in mind you can add new attributes like weight, color, or even how much each of these weapons hurts!

-- Rope
-- Knife
-- Candlestick
-- Dumbbell
-- Poison
-- Axe
-- Bat
-- Trophy
-- Pistol
+Each of them has different weight, same as the characters, you will find all the info needed on the `clue.js` file.

 ### House Rooms

-The game board represents the blueprints of a mansion and features fifteen different rooms:
+The game board represents the blueprints of a mansion and features fifteen different rooms.
+Yes, you guess, on the `clue.js` file you have all the info.

-- Dining room
-- Conservatory
-- Kitchen
-- Study
-- Library
-- Billiard room
-- Lounge
-- Ballroom
-- Hall
-- A spa
-- Living room
-- Observatory
-- Theater
-- Guest house
-- A patio
+### Data Structuring

-Create one data structure for each of the people, weapons and rooms described above.
+Create one data structure for each of the people, weapons, and rooms described above.
+Each document must have all the info.

+After creating the data structure, create an array for each type of data and push every document into their corresponding array.

 For example:

 ```javascript
 var mrGreen = {